Ciryl Gane

-Ciryl Jacky Gane (born 12 April 1990) is a French professional mixed martial artist.
-He currently competes in the Heavyweight division in the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Heavyweight Champion.
-A professional fighter since 2014, Gane has also formerly competed for TKO Major League MMA where he was the Heavyweight Champion.
-As of March 29, 2022, he is #1 in the UFC heavyweight rankings.
+Ciryl Romain Jacky Gane (born April 12, 1990) is a French professional mixed martial artist, actor and former Muay Thai fighter.
+He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Heavyweight Champion.
+A professional since 2014, Gane has also formerly competed for TKO Major League MMA where he was the Heavyweight Champion.
+As of June 24, 2025, he is #1 in the UFC heavyweight rankings.

 Early life

-Gane was born in La Roche-sur-Yon, and is of Guadeloupean descent through his father.
+Gane was born in La Roche-sur-Yon in the Vendée department.
+His paternal family has roots in the French overseas department of Guadeloupe.
 His father, Romain Gane was a bus driver, and footballer in the Division d'Honneur.
-As a youth, Gane played football and basketball.
-Despite his sporting talent, Gane decided to work in sales at a furniture store and he joined a work-study program in Paris.
-During this time, a former classmate introduced Gane to Muay Thai.
+As a youth, Ciryl played football and basketball.
+Despite his sporting talent, he decided to work in sales at a furniture store and he joined a work-study program in Paris.
+During this time, a former classmate introduced him to Muay Thai.

 Muay Thai career

 Gane made his professional debut on June 4, 2016, in a AFMT Muay thai heavyweight title fight against Jérémy Jeanne.
 He won the fight by a second-round knockout.

 After a decision win against Samih Bachar, Gane was scheduled to fight the K-1 veteran Brice Guidon at La Nuit Des Titans.
 He beat Guidon by a third-round knockout.

 Gane was scheduled to defend his AFMT title against Jonathan Gengoul at Muay Thai Spirit 5.
 He won the fight by a first-round knockout.

 At Warriors Night, Gane beat Bangaly Keita by a third-round knockout.
 He was then scheduled to fight the multiple-time WBC Muaythai champion Yassine Boughanem at Duel 2.
 Gane won the fight by decision.